 From our perspective, it’s better for a person to understand who they are and be alone than it is to compromise just to have a relationship.
 Being alone is a powerful force that only a few have learned to harness.

 - Who you are is never what you do, it’s who you have become up until this point.

-- Do the people you surround yourself with have judgment about who you are?
+- Do the people you surround yourself with tend to make judgments about who you are?
 Go where you are celebrated, not tolerated.

 - Some people attempt to pound a square peg into a round hole when it comes to relationships.
 Start a relationship with your Guides because they know and appreciate you more than anyone here.

 HOW IT WORKS: Being a chameleon, a people pleaser takes a lot more energy than just being who you really are.
 That’s not to say that you can’t change and evolve, as that’s how you become more than you were before you came here into this lifetime.
 However, pretending to be someone you are not will only wear you down and confuse you.
 Worst of all, it builds on itself making it harder to be your real self as time goes by if you can even figure out who that is.
 In the end, being an imposter only fools you. ~ Linda Deir